Trevor Noah: 2002–2013: Early work and breakthrough

 Noah performed in The Blacks Only Comedy Show, the Heavyweight Comedy Jam, the Vodacom Campus Comedy Tour, the Cape Town International Comedy Festival, the Jozi Comedy Festival, and Bafunny Bafunny (2010).
 His stand-up comedy specials in South Africa include The Daywalker (2009), Crazy Normal (2011), That's Racist (2012), and It's My Culture (2013).

 In 2011, he moved to the United States.
 In January 2012, Noah became the first South African stand-up comedian to appear on The Tonight Show; and in May 2013, he became the first to appear on Late Show with David Letterman.
 Noah was the subject of the 2012 documentary You Laugh But It's True.
 The same year, he starred in the one-man comedy show Trevor Noah: The Racist, which was based on his similarly titled South African special That's Racist.
+In August 2012, he performed Trevor Noah: The Racist to sold-out crowds at the Edinburgh Festival Fringe.
 In September 2012, Noah was the Roastmaster in a Comedy Central Roast of South African Afrikaans singer Steve Hofmeyr.
 In October 2012, he was the first comedian to premiere on the second season of Gabriel Iglesias Presents Stand Up Revolution.
 In 2013, he performed the comedy special Trevor Noah: African American.
 In October 2013, he was a guest on BBC Two's comedy panel show QI.
 In November 2013, he was a panellist on Channel 4 game show 8 Out of 10 Cats and appeared on Sean Lock's team in 8 Out of 10 Cats Does Countdown in September 2014.